Baqend/guide/src/index.md

 sprint planning featured futures.
 Here you find some of the futures that are going to hit the pipeline exit in April and Mai.

+## Deletion option for Classes and Attributes
+You might not have noticed jet, but it will be possible to delete classes and attributes from the dashboard and of the SDK.

+## Baqend Code: schedule Baqend Code
+There will be a scheduler you can use to repeat tasks from the dashboard or even schedule events from a client with user permissions.

+## File API: the hosting module
+Host your files, restrict access, simply upload and download pictures, assets or any other File from the client.

-## Baqend Code and Handler: upgrading permission
+## Baqend Code and handler: upgrading permission
-There is going to be a function that changes permissions inside Baqend Code and Handler to grant root access for following operations.
+There is going to be a function that changes permissions inside Baqend Code and handler to grant root access for following operations.

-## Handler: after-operation Handler
+## Handler: after-operation handler
 You are going to be able to run the operation and do further logic after it is successfully executed.
 This will allow to manipulate the return statement and be certain the operation was not rejected because of concurrency or object acl.

+## Mongo 3
+The server performance increase is real.

+## later this year
+- Baqend Code and handler: send E-mails, Push notifications and SMS
+- Deploy your App on the Baqend Cloud service, make use of the extensive Free-tier and benefit from exceptionally fast load time.
+- Live updating queries to simplify life-communication between apps
+- Partial update